biodash/biodash.github.io/content/about/index.md

 see also our [Read-The-Docs site](https://mcbl.readthedocs.io/)), the Center for [Applied Plant Sciences (CAPS)](https://caps.osu.edu/), and the [Department of Evolution, Ecology and Organismal Biology (EEOB)](https://eeob.osu.edu/).
-Here, we collect educational material that aims to empower folks at OSU in using computational tools for their research.
+Here, we collect educational material to empower folks at OSU in using computational tools for their research.

+**As of October 2020, this is still very much a work in progress, but more content will be added soon!**

 ### Main contributors